Java vs. JavaScript: What's the Difference?

 It’s on par or faster than most other modern compiled languages and much faster than interpreted languages, making it a good choice for robust native applications.
 Unlike JavaScript, Java is a multi-threaded language, meaning it can do multiple things simultaneously rather than wait for each task to finish before beginning the next one.

 Java is very secure.
-It has private methods and variables built in, so there can be no unauthorized access to the underlying data and functionality.
+It has private methods and variables built in to avoid unauthorized access to the underlying data and functionality.
 Additionally, the compiled app runs in a virtual machine which keeps itself separate from the underlying device it is running on.

 What is Java used for?

-Almost any desktop application, mobile application, game, website backend, or server can be created using Java, and it can even run machines.
-Wikipedia uses Java to execute its queries when you search on their website or app, and it even controls the systems in Mars rovers.
+You can create almost any desktop application, mobile application, game, website backend, or server using Java, and it can even run machines.
+Wikipedia uses Java to execute its queries when you search on its website or app, and it even controls the systems in Mars rovers.
 Netflix, Google, Twitter, and several other big-name tech companies all use Java in some form to provide their services.

 Advantages of Java

-There are many reasons why Java is one of the most widely used programming languages.
-Designed to be easy to use, Java is simpler to write and makes it easier to compile, debug and learn than other languages.
+Many reasons exist why Java is one of the most widely used programming languages.
+Designed to be easy to use, Java is simpler to write and makes it easier to compile, debug, and learn than other languages.
 It’s also an object-oriented programming language, meaning you can create modular programs and reusable code.
 One of Java’s most significant advantages is that it’s platform-independent.
 It’s able to move easily from one computer system to another.

 Java is a robust language.
-Because it’s easy to use, platform independent, and has security features, it has become a language of choice for building internet of things.
+Because it’s easy to use, platform independent, and has security features, it has become the language of choice for building the Internet of Things.

 Disadvantages of Java

 Though Java touts many excellent qualities, it lacks in performance.
 Java tends to run more slowly than languages like C and C++ and consumes a significant amount of memory.
-That extra memory is going to require more hardware to keep things running.
+That extra memory requires more hardware to keep things running.
 More hardware means more money spent.
-Lastly, there is virtually no support for low-level programming.
+Lastly, it offers virtually no support for low-level programming.

 History of Java

-James Gosling began developing Java in 1991.
-It was intended to be used for interactive television but at the time was too advanced for cable.
+James Gosling began developing Java in 1991 for use with interactive television but was too advanced for cable at the time.
 Initially named Oak and then Green, it was finally given its official name of Java, after the type of coffee.
-Version 1.0 was released in 1996 under Sun Microsystems and became one of the most ubiquitously used technologies in the world.
+The release of version 1.0 occurred in 1996 under Sun Microsystems and became one of the most ubiquitously used technologies in the world.
 It is the foundation of the Android operating system and the language of the popular video game Minecraft.

 Placeholder